mcrmonkey/nmapdrone/README.md

 Subsequent scans will be compared with the last scan and if desired can be posted to slack

+### *NOTE:*  You must ensure that you run this script and/or container responsibly.
+Dont be a jerk by using this to abuse stuff.
+You agree that you are responsible for running this script, not anyone else.

 ## Data

 The script is set to save its data to `/data`.

-If you're running the script outside of the docker container you'll either need to change this in the script or create that directory
+If you're running the script outside of the docker container you'll either need to change this in the script or create that directory on the machine you're running this from.

 ## Targets